 - Print out some whales and paste the whales print out on the box.
 Draw and cut out corresponding number of water sprouts.
 Write some letters on the whales and water sprouts and practice letter matching.
 Talk about how the whales breath through the blowholes.
 Matching activities can be easily adapted for other concepts like matching numbers, shapes or uppercase/lowercase letters matching. (language, motor skills, discovery of the world)

 - Make some clams with egg cartons for this cute counting activity.
 Paint the egg cartons (optional), cut out each cup and use a tape to connect two cups together to make a clam.
 Stick a dot stickers inside with numbers.
 I am doing only 1 to 5 for my toddler.
 You can use bigger numbers for older preschoolers.
 Use mini pompoms as pearls and ask your child to count and put in the number of pearls that correspond to numbers on the dot stickers.
-Watch the video in this post. (numeracy)
+Follow the instructions in this step-by-step video. (numeracy)

 All the above activities are suitable for preschoolers too.